meew0/Lethe/README.md

 Until hydrabolt/discord.js#60 is fixed, `next` and `destroy` won't work.
 You can try removing the offending line in discord.js, however there's no guarantee that it'll work.

+If node-opus is not present, playback will silently fail.
+Make sure it's installed correctly (it requires Python)

 ## Usage
 Run Lethe using the email and password as command line arguments: